 Herbicide application will be targeted to areas dominated by dense stands of Phragmites and will not be sprayed in open water areas.
-All efforts will be undertaken to avoid non-target impacts to other plant species.
-The timing of herbicide application in September will also avoid impacts to the majority of native plants as they will be entering dormancy for the winter.
+All efforts will be undertaken to minimize non-target impacts to other plant species.
+The timing of herbicide application will also assist to avoid impacts to the majority of native plants as they will be entering dormancy for the winter.